Previous dayMarch 23, 2026Next day

 6.0 km---✓ ReviewedUSGS →

-On March 23, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 4 km NNW of Rangely, Colorado at 23:14 UTC.
-This was a shallow crustal earthquake, focused at 6.0 km depth.
-Geolocation places the event at 40.130°N, -108.818°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 23:14 UTC on March 23, 2026, a magnitude 2.2 tremor occurred 4 km NNW of Rangely, Colorado.
+The hypocenter lay at 6.0 km, placing this in the shallow crustal category.
+Coordinates: 40.130°, -108.818°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23